 The game ends when there are no footballs remaining on the field.
 We will also include a time-out so that if the game seems to be going on forever (e.g., a football gets stuck in an infinite loop being kicked backwards and forwards between two players) it is stopped after a large number of moves.

 For the tournament, the scores of the teams will be accumulated over many games played against a variety of opponents.
 Teams will be ranked by average score.
-We'll run a sub-tournament for several combinations of $p$ and $k$ to be chosen in class discussions.
+We'll run a sub-tournament for several combinations of and to be chosen in class discussions.

 Some things to think about: